qwertie/ecsharp/ecs/for-normal-coders.md

 The `::` operator itself already existed in C# before, but some of you may never have used it.
 It's used for namespace aliases, most notably [extern alias](https://msdn.microsoft.com/en-us/library/ms173212.aspx?f=255&MSPPError=-2147217396), to resolve naming conflicts between different assemblies.
 I've simply re-used it in Enhanced C#.
 Please note that you can still use `::` for its _original_ purpose, even in Enhanced C#.

-Namespace aliases are simple identifiers, so if the expression before `::` is not a simple identifier, `::` can be used to create variables instead. **Note:** that this feature is currently implemented by LeMP, which doesn't know what namespace aliases have been defined.
+Namespace aliases are simple identifiers, so if the expression before `::` is not a simple identifier, `::` can be used to create variables instead. **Note:** currently, the implementation of the `::` isn't very smart; it doesn't disambiguate the two meanings of `::` by checking what namespace aliases have been defined.
 Instead it assumes that only _lowercase_ identifiers are namespace aliases and that _uppercase_ identifiers are values.
-For example `alias::Foo.Bar` will be treated as a reference to a namespace alias, while `Prop::Foo.Bar` will be treated as a variable declaration.
+For example `alias::Foo.Bar` will be treated as a reference to a namespace called `alias`, while `Prop::Foo.Bar` will be treated as a variable declaration.
+A smarter implementation should come in the future.

 You could write